Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_EXISTING_PROJECT_NEW_FEATURE_E2E_001_v1.md

                   "Lead_Mode_Specific_Instructions": [
                     "The 'Definition of Ready' for the Development Phase has failed.
 The following criteria are not met: [List of Failed_Criteria].", "Your team must take action to meet these criteria.
-This may involve finalizing designs, securing approvals (simulated via user interaction if needed), or updating ConPort statuses.", "Report back via `attempt_completion` when all listed criteria are met."
+This may involve finalizing designs, securing approvals (simulated via user interaction if needed), or updating ConPort statuses.", "Report back via `attempt_completion` when all listed criteria are now met."
                   ],
                   "Required_Input_Context": { "Failed_Criteria_List": "[...]" },
                   "Expected_Deliverables_In_Attempt_Completion_From_Lead": ["Confirmation that all failed DoR criteria are now met."]